djeada/Frontend-Notes/notes/01_html.md

 In this example, href is the attribute name, and `https://www.example.com` is its value.

-## Void (Self-closing) Elements in HTML
+### Void (Self-closing) Elements in HTML

 Void elements, also known as self-closing elements, are unique HTML tags that don't require a closing tag.
 While they don't wrap around content, they can have attributes which give them functionality or provide additional context.

-### Characteristics of Void Elements
+#### Characteristics

-1. **No Closing Tag**: Unlike regular HTML elements, void elements don't have a corresponding closing tag.
+- Void elements are unique among HTML elements because they lack a **closing tag**.
+Unlike regular elements that enclose content, void elements are self-contained and do not need a separate end tag.

-2. **Attributes**: Even though void elements don't contain content between an opening and closing tag, they can (and often do) contain attributes.
-These attributes provide additional information or specify behavior for the element.
+- Although void elements do not have any **content** between an opening and closing tag, they can still include attributes.
+These attributes offer further details or define specific behaviors for the element, enhancing its functionality within the document.

-### Examples of Void Elements
+#### Examples

 - `<img>`: This is used to embed images in a document.
 It often comes with attributes such as `src` (which specifies the URL of the image) and `alt` (which provides an alternate description for the image, aiding accessibility).